nitaybz/homebridge-sensibo-ac/README.md

 The plugin will scan for all your devices and retrieve each device capabilities separately.
 Therefore in the Home app you will see only the things that the Sensibo app allows you to control, based on your AC units remote capabilities.

+***Note**: you can ask Sensibo Support to change your Sensibo remote codes if there is any functions missing within Sensibo.*

 In practice:

 - Minimum and Maximum temperatures are taken from Sensibo API
 - Temperature unit (Celsius/Fahrenheit) is taken from Sensibo API
-- "AUTO" mode is available in the AC states in the Home app only if it is available in Sensibo app
+- "AUTO" mode is available in the AC modes only if it is available in Sensibo app
-- Modes "DRY" (dehumidifier) and "FAN" will create their own accessories, only if you have this ability in Sensibo app
+- "DRY" (dehumidifier) and "FAN" modes will create their own accessories, only if you have this ability in Sensibo app
 - Fan Speed ("Rotation Speed" in the Home app) will show in the accessory settings, but only if you have this capability in Sensibo app
 - Horizontal Swing capability in Sensibo app will show up as a separate switch in the Home app (because there is no other way to control horizontal swing)
-- Vertical Swing ("Oscillate" in the Home app) will show in the accessory settings, but only if you have this capability in Sensibo app
+- Vertical Swing ("Oscillate" in the Home app) will show in the accessory sub-settings, but only if you have this capability in Sensibo app
 - Use `"ignoreHomeKitDevices": true` to automatically ignore, skip or remove HomeKit supported devices like Sensibo Air and Sensibo Pure.
+For example if you have added them to the Home app directly.

 ### State polling

-The accessory state will be updated in the background every 90 seconds, this is hard coded and requested specifically by Sensibo company.
-The state will also refresh every time you open the Home app, or any related HomeKit app.
+The accessory state will be updated in the background every 90 seconds, this is hard coded and requested specifically by Sensibo.
+The state will also refresh every time you open the Home app, or any related HomeKit app (such as the Eve app).

 ### Disabling AC modes